-So you’re looking to grow your business and have ambitious sales target to hit by the (fast approaching) end of year, but your pipeline isn’t looking too healthy and your marketing campaigns aren’t generating you enough leads… sound familiar?!
+So you’re looking to grow your business and have ambitious sales target to hit by your (fast approaching) financial year end, but your pipeline isn’t looking too healthy and your marketing campaigns aren’t generating you enough leads… sound familiar?!

 Fear not though, you’re not alone!
 But the good news is you’ve come to the right place.